 Uyuni Salt Hotel

-As the brochure mentioned, we would spend the night in a Salt Hotel on the Uyuni Salt Flats.
+As the brochure mentioned, we would spend the night at the Salt Hotel on the flats.
 This wasn’t entirely true as the hotel was actually located in the desert next to the Salt Flats.

 Uyuni Salt Flats photography